-My wish for fall is a loving, quiet home of my own with an understanding, cat savvy person to love me. -- Adopt me -- Love me just the way I am!
+My wish for the holidays is a quiet home of my own with an understanding, cat savvy person to love me -- Adopt me -- Love me just the way I am!

 Greyfoot adopts in Ventura & Santa Barbara Counties only.
 Call 805-649-2844 or send email to firstname.lastname@example.org

 Your message has been sent to Greyfoot Cat Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.